 The allegations – based on the Swedish penal code and the law on criminal responsibility for genocide, crimes against humanity and war crimes – include crimes against humanity, war crimes, torture as well as degrading treatment, rape, severe bodily injury and illegal abduction.

-The criminal complaint in Sweden follows legal steps already taken in Germany, France, Austria, and other European countries.
+The criminal complaint in Sweden followed legal steps already taken in Germany and Austria.

 In Germany, witnesses in similar complaints, as well as photographs and documents from the Caesar Files Group, contributed significantly to the issuance of an international arrest warrant against Jamil Hassan, who until July 2019 was head of the Syrian Air Force Intelligence.
 Investigations by German and French authorities also led to the arrest of former officers of the Assad government in February 2019.
 Should the suspects face trials, at least six torture survivors wish to participate as civil parties.

 Extracts from the plaintiffs' testimonies who filed a criminal complaint in Sweden.